-Finally, it has been observed that there is an average 5% difference between the online and offline analysis successes of DL models.
-This difference should be considered for the real-time load identification required for demand-response applications.
-In addition, the difference may increase with a greater number of analyzed appliances.
-This increase can be mitigated by using either more robust DL models or postprocessing, which is the approach of refining the results with the help of various optimization algorithms.
-Accuracy rates can be improved by reanalyzing the outputs of DL models.
-In upcoming years, great advances can be made in the energy sector by combining loadmonitoring algorithms with security and energy management, especially in residential, industrial, and naval uses.
+Finally, it has been observed that there is an average 5% difference between the online-offline analysis success of DL models.
+This difference should be considered for real-time load identification required for demand response applications.
+In addition, the difference may increase with increasing number of analyzing appliances.
+This increase can be mitigated using either more robust DL models or post-processing.
+Post-processing is the approach of refining the results with the help of various optimization algorithms.
+Accuracy rates can be increased by re-analyzing the outputs of DL models.
+In the upcoming years, great advances can be made in the energy sector by combining load monitoring algorithms with security and energy management, especially in residential, industrial, and naval uses.